paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2d-investment-companies-and-advisers.md

 Words “Philippine Islands” deleted from definition of term “State” under authority of Proc.
 No. 2695, which granted independence to the Philippine Islands.
 Proc.
 No. 2695 was issued pursuant to [section 1394 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section1394&num=0&edition=prelim), Foreign Relations and Intercourse, and is set out as a note under that section.

 #### Amendments
+2025—Subsec. (a)(36).
+Pub.
+L. 119–27 inserted at end “The term ‘security’ does not include a payment stablecoin issued by a permitted payment stablecoin issuer, as such terms are defined in [section 5901 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5901&num=0&edition=prelim).”

 2010—Subsec. (a)(19).
 Pub.
 L. 111–203, § 985(d)(1)(A), substituted “clause (vii)” for “clause (vi)” in two places in concluding provisions.

 Subsec. (a)(19)(A)(vi)(III), (B)(vi)(III).
 Pub.
 L. 111–203, § 985(d)(1)(B), inserted “and” at end.